Beauty Secret / Foods to improve our skin

 It's the embryo within a grain of wheat, and it's nutritious.
 Wheat germ is a good source of biotin, a mild biotin deficiency can cause dermatitis, a condition characterized by itchy, scary skin.

-and finally avoid foods with Sugar because they cause inflammation, inflammatory means damages to your cell and age faster.
+11. Finally AVOID foods with SUGAR because they cause inflammation, inflammatory means damages to your cell and age faster.

 Beautiful skin begins with good habits = good choice = and good foods are a must.